ASME Interpretation BPV VIII-1-16-85:

 So how do we consider these external loads on our flanges?
 In COMPRESS we implemented a method years ago to address this.
 We take the loads and calculate an equivalent pressure and knock it off the flange pressure rating.
 Great, done, let’s move on.
 Not so fast.
 The issue you will run into is most standard flanges will receive a large reduction in their rated pressure.
 I think there needs to be more research done on this but for the time being we better get prepared to jump up class sizes.
-(Editor’s note: Since this blog was first published the ASME has developed Code Case 2901 which produces a less conservative pressure reduction than the method historically used by COMPRESS.
-Code Case 2901 consideration is included in the latest COMPRESS release.)
+(Editor’s note: Since this blog was first published the ASME has added provisions in UG-44 to address this issue.
+Starting with COMPRESS 2020, support for the flange loading provisions of UG-44 is included in COMPRESS.)

 So what do we do now?
 Well thankfully the ASME Code has a great little section called Appendix 2.
 The Appendix 2 rules are a far more rigorous analysis that accounts for the ‘m’ and ‘y’ factors of the actual gasket you have and can consider the flange loadings.
 Some jurisdictions are even requiring all Standard B16.5/16.47 flanges be run through an Appendix 2 analysis.
 I personally have no problem with this.
 If you are using COMPRESS we provide a flange wizard to help you with your design.
 We can look up standard flange geometries or optimize the gasket location, number and size of bolts in order to get the most economical design for you.

 So there you have it.
 An interpretation break down in a nutshell.
 Fortunately if you are using COMPRESS you will be covered.

 Code Case 2901 provides an analysis for evaluating external loads on standard B16.5/B16.47 weld neck flanges.